A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

-Despite the fact that Covid-19 has caused millions of people to have no choice in the matter, and has required them to work from home, if you are still someone who is grappling with the notion of working from home permanently, even after the pandemic is over, then you might want to read this article.
+Despite the fact that Covid-19 has caused millions of people to have no choice in the matter as it has required millions to work from home, if you are someone who is grappling with the notion of working from home permanently, after the pandemic is over, then you might want to read this article.

-If you are more of an extrovert, and your personality thrives and shines when you are able to interact, face-to-face, with different people, then you might know for sure that you would not like working from home for extended periods of time.
-If this sounds like you, then working from home might not be right for you.
-On the other hand, if you are more of an introvert, and your personality thrives and shines when you are at home working alone and only communicating with others remotely, then you might know for sure that you would love working from home, either for extended periods of time, or forever.
+If you are more of an extrovert, and your personality thrives and shines when you are able to interact, face-to-face with different people, you might know for sure that you would not like working from home.
+At least not for extended periods of time.
+If this brief description sounds like you, then it could be that working from home might not be right for you.
+On the other hand, if you are more of an introvert, and your personality thrives and shines when you are at home working alone, only communicating with others remotely, well, you might know for sure that you would love working from home.
+Either for extended periods of time or forever.

 How do I know so much about what it takes to work from home?
 I know, because I work from home.
 Yes.
 After struggling to find clients as a long-time marketing and communications consultant for many years (both the pandemic and the state of the economy has taken a toll on outsourcing too!), I decided to accept an offer that required me to “downsize” my monthly financial commitments, so that I could add working from home as a customer service professional, among other hats I wear in the name of work, to my repertoire of what I am qualified to do to earn a living.